Engage with God, through ‘hope’,

-What if you are not a committed and faithful Christian, but are ready to commit yourself to the Lord, and you find yourself there in one of those positions of extreme difficulty?
+What if you are not yet a faithful Christian though, but are ready to commit yourself to the Lord, and you find yourself there in one of those positions of extreme difficulty?

-Then in hope just ask for his help through prayer, again as above.
+Then in hope just ask for his help through prayer, and time spent together, as explained above.
 Then it should come too.
-The importance of faith, and its application in all these situations, is explained again under that Heading 5.
+The importance of faith, and its use in all these situations, is mentioned again under that following Heading 5.
 Honestly, whatever the situation, God is ready to enfold you with his love.
 You just need to ‘engage’ with him to receive it.

 4.4 Poor life choices and hard times

-If the ‘hole’ that you are in is of your own making, from poor choices in life, e.g. addictions or bad habits, and you know you do want to change your ways, then pray.
+If the ‘hole’ that you are in is of your own making, from poor choices in life, e.g. addictions or bad personal habits, and you do want to change your ways, then pray.
 And pray with hope.
 And pray often.
-Look … he does love you, do not forget that.
+You know … he does love you!
+Do not forget that.

 He gives strength to the weary

 And if you receive an offer of help from other caring humans, after engaging with God, go with it.
 More on that under the next heading too.

 5. JUST HOW WILL GOD ASSIST US?

 HOW does God assist us then, in our hard or tough times?